songyao21/COVID_spending/README.md

-This repository is to used to share sample codes and public data used in the manuscript "The Impact of Social Distancing and Masking on COVID-19 Spread and Consumer Spending" by Nan Zhao, Raphael Thomadsen, Chong Bo Wang, Song Yao at Olin Business School, Washington University in St. Louis.
-The most recent working paper version of the paper can be found at Song Yao's website www.songyao.org.
+This repository is to used to share sample codes and public data used in the manuscript "The Impact of Social Distancing and Masking on COVID-19 Spread and Consumer Spending".